 Right in the heart of Thessaloniki, between Egnatia Street and Agiou Dimitriou Street lies the Roman Forum or otherwise known as the “Ancient Agora.”
 Dating back to the end of the 2nd century A.D., the Roman Forum is the largest archaeological site in Thessaloniki, Greece.
 But the Roman Agora is more than just a historical site; locals love this neighborhood for the quiet escape from the noisy city, the eclectic shops and the neoclassical architecture.
 These manifold influences have made the neighborhood surrounding the Roman Forum of Thessaloniki a place that laid-back creatives and culture lovers are proud of.
-Continuing reading to learn about what to do at the Roman Agora, where to eat and more!
+Continuing reading this neighborhood guide to the Roman Agora to find out what to do, where to eat and more!

 At the time of Roman Thessaloniki, the Roman Forum was the place of gathering for social and religious events.
 This archeological phenomenon consists of a two-terraced marketplace, an underground stoa, two Roman baths, and a small theater or Odeon, which was used for gladiatorial games.
 In the early 1960’s, the plan was to construct Thessaloniki’s City Hall right in the center of the city, between Agiou Dimitrou Street and Egnatia Street.
 During excavation however, the remains of the Roman Forum and its Odeon were discovered, putting hold all plans of construction and instead beginning one of the largest archaeological projects in Thessaloniki.
 Today, for a small price of 2€, visitors can explore the underground museum through its remaining stoa, as well as lay in the open terrace.
 Throughout the year, various concerts and cultural happenings will open the theater to the public, making us feel like one of the ancient Romans.